AmilcarArmmand/CS_Library_Nuc_Project/docs/srs.md

 **US013:** As a department chair, I want to access library statistics from a web dashboard so that I can monitor usage remotely.

+**Acceptance Criteria:**
+- [ ] System must track every action created by the end user (book check ins, book check outs, etc.)
+- [ ] Dashboard is created to view statistics
+- [ ] Department chair is given admin credentials and access

 **US014:** As a student, I want to suggest books for purchase so that the collection meets student needs.

+**Acceptance Criteria:**
+- [ ] User fills out a form on the page detailing what books can be purchased
+- [ ] System collects every form filled out
+- [ ] Administrators view the form and review it for further consideration

 ---